 The 2015 South Side Irish Parade will be March 15th, 2015.
-The parade will step off from 103rd and proceed down Western Avenue to 115th Street.
+The parade will step off at noon from 103rd and proceed down Western Avenue to 115th Street.

 The 2015 Emerald Isle Mile, sponsored by Running Excels, begins at 11am just prior to the start of the South Side Irish Parade.
 A portion of the proceeds benefit Special Olympics Chicago.
 Please visit the Emerald Mile Isle page for complete information.